tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

 - something that is difficult to test is probably poorly designed
 - The single responsibility principle
   - of the heuristic is that we should be able to describe what an object does without using any conjunction ("and," "or").
-  - interacting with the composite object should be more straightforward than interacting with the components that compose its
+  - interacting with the composite object should be more straightforward than interacting with the components that it composes
 - **The empty interface is sometimes used to mark a domain concept and show how it's used in collaboration.
 Later, as we grow the code, we fill in the interface with methods to describe its behaviour.**
 - Only mock types that you own:
   - don't use mocks for third-party code since it is usually not changeable as you don't have control over it.